quinn-reilly/Red7/README.md

 Winning Condition: The rule defines what it means to win (e.g., highest card wins for "Red").
 End of Game: The game ends when you play a card that does not meet the winning condition, or the deck is empty.

-Changes from previous implementation:
-- Abstract class SoloModel created, in order to minimize code duplication -> code refactored from SoloRedGameModel into SoloModel
-- test classes TestController and TestModel refactored from inner packages into the cs3500.solored package
-- Many tests originally in TestModel are now inside AbstractTestModel, to minimize code duplication as these tests work with either model.